shlomisas/JS-Practical-Interview/verbal/backend.md

 * How a queue works in general? explain the mechanism
 * What's the diff between produce/consume and publish/subscribe?
-* How to have multi consumers?
+* How to have multi consumers for the same message?

 ## NodeJS